-Because each royal warrant is awarded by an individual member of the royal household (the reigning monarch decides which members may grant them), warrantees might be viewed as an expression of the granter’s personality.
+Because each royal warrant is awarded by an individual member of the royal household, grantees might be viewed as an expression of the granter’s personality.
 It’s not surprising that Charles, who’s become something of a classic menswear icon, should patronize makers like Tricker’s, Turnbull & Asser, Anderson & Sheppard and Ettinger.

-For decades, the queen, the Prince of Wales and Prince Philip had been the only members of the royal household to grant warrants.
-But with Philip’s passing in June, there is speculation that Prince William might become the next royal warrant giver and may approach the task with a different sensibility.
+For decades, the queen, Prince Charles and Prince Philip had been the only members of the royal household to grant warrants.
+But now, there is speculation that Prince William might become the next royal warrant giver and may approach the task with a different sensibility.

 “My guess with the Duke of Cambridge is that we may see a broadening out, because he’s a different person.
 He’s his own man, and he may want to support some younger British fashion brands,” says Alger, who also points out the Duchess of Cambridge’s support for budding British designers.

-Alger clarifies that this is speculation, and that the status of future royal warrant givers remains shrouded behind the monarchial veil.
-However, it seems safe to bet that so long as the English throne is occupied, we’ll continue to find interest in who its occupant, and their family, patronizes.
+Alger clarifies that this is speculation and that the status of future royal warrant givers remains shrouded behind the monarchial veil.
+However, it seems safe to bet that so long as the English throne is occupied, we’ll continue to find interest in who its occupant, and their family, patronize.